snu-csl/pyrisc/sim/README.md

 ### Special Instruction

-* `ecall`: The `ecall` instruction is originally used to make a service request to the execution environment.
-In __snurisc__, we use the `ecall` instruction to stop the execution of the simulator.
+* `ebreak`: The `ebreak` instruction is used to return control to a debugging environment.
+In __snurisc__, we use the `ebreak` instruction to stop the execution of the simulator.

 ### Unsupported Instructions

 The following RV32I instructions are not supported in __snurisc__:

 * `fence`: The `fence` instruction is used to order device I/O and memory accesses.
-* `ebreak`: The `ebreak` instruction is used to return control to a debugging environment.
+* `ecall`: The `ecall` instruction is originally used to make a service request to the execution environment.
+We reserve this instruction to simulate some of system calls in a future extension.

 ### Unimplemented Instructions